Visas & Routes

 What should I verify before paying a property deposit?

-Verify the threshold zone, property category, 120 sq m rule where relevant, title, encumbrances, zoning or use, cadastral records, building permits, payment path, tax treatment, rental restrictions, family documents and renewal consequences before deposit money moves.
+Before paying a deposit, verify the threshold zone, property category, 120 sq m rule where relevant, title, encumbrances, zoning or use, cadastral records, building permits, payment path, tax treatment, rental restrictions, family documents and renewal consequences.

 Sources